jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 ### 4.1 Parameterising Recursion

+#### Polynomial functors
+Functors can be built from constant, product and coproducts.
+This concept is called the polynomial of functors, this can be used as a model for data types.
+The model functor describes the structure of the data.
+It is defined inductively as follows:

+* The identity $id$ and the constant functions $f$ are polynomial functors.
+* If F and G are polynomial then their composition, sum and product is also polynomial.

-Let’s consider a very simple language of addition and subtraction.
+For example, consider a very simple language of addition.

     data Expr = Val Int
               | Add Expr Expr
-              | Sub Expr Expr

-The recursive spot in `Expr` can be parameterised with `x`, producing a near identical data type:
+The equivalent polynomial functor F called the base functor {citation} is defined by $F\ A = 1 + A \times A$ and $F\ h = id + h \times h$.
+Observe that the mapping of the functor F for objects corresponds to the definition of the *pattern functor*:

     data ExprF x = Val Int
                  | Add x x

-                 | Sub x x
+Notice that the recursive spot in `Expr` has be parameterised with `x`.

-In the new definition of `Expr`, `ExprF`, we have parameterised this type in terms of its subexpression, this is called the *pattern functor* which is almost identical to the original `Expr`.
+In this new definition of `Expr`, `ExprF`, its type has been defined in terms of its subexpression - it is almost identical to the original `Expr`.

-Notice that it is trivial to make ExprF an instance of `functor`.
+The functor instance of ExprF also corresponds to the mapping of the functor for a morphism:

     instance Functor ExprF where
       fmap :: (a -> b) -> f a -> f b
-      fmap f (Val Int) = Int
-      fmap f (Add x y) = Add (f x) (f x) fmap f (Sub x y) = Sub (f x) (f y)
+      fmap f (Add x y) = Add (f x) (f x)

-In fact, it is so trivial that GHC can derive it for us if we enable the following extension, called a language pragma:

-    {-# LANGUAGE DeriveFunctor #-}

-and we can just use `deriving Functor` in our data declaration.

 However, `ExprF` is not quite equivalent, it need to somehow arbitrarily nest `ExprF` in the definition.